andrew1007/mrfa-demo/article/6-state-tree-mutations.md

 ![localImage](./resources/pt2-fig-7.png)

-## Optimizing State Tree Mutations

-From an algorithmic perspective, useless node replacements have [virtually] no runtime difference.
-But in React, rerenders, one of the heaviest operation in React, are done by checking for node changes.

-Useless node changes will also impact our [pending] memoization strategy.
-As you will discover in the future, useless node updates equate to useless rerenders.
-To put it succinctly, tree transformation strategies make or break React apps.

-In the previous examples, example #2 is clearly the superior approach.
-It minimizes the number of node changes required to create the desired state tree.

 ## Tree traversal with selectors

-In the same way we represent tree transformations with algorithms, we do the same for accessing specific nodes in the tree.
-The selector model is designed for this.
-The single argument is *always* the entire state tree.

-Back in the world of JavaScript, we describe a selector function's argument as the `state` tree and the return value is a node.
-To return the `docs` node, the selector would be:
+A selector is a function that is designed to traverse the `state` tree and access nodes of interest.
+This is analogous to reducer functions, which are designed to transform the `state` tree.
+A selector is a function whose argument is the entire `state` tree, and return value is, for the time being, a node in the `state` tree.
+To return the `docs` node, the selector would be.

 ```typescript
 const getDocs = (state) => state.docs;